Updated March 17, 2026 · By Jake Embers

 Gas Grilling Fundamentals

 Gas grills are the most popular choice in America, and I understand why.
 They're convenient, predictable, and ready to cook in minutes.
-After struggling with charcoal temperature control, the precision of gas felt like a revelation.
+After struggling with charcoal temperature control on my old Weber kettle, the precision of my current Genesis felt like a revelation.

 How Gas Grills Work

 Most gas grills run on propane tanks, though some connect to natural gas lines.
 Turn a valve, hit the ignition, and you've got instant, adjustable heat.
-Burners create flames that heat metal flavorizer bars or ceramic briquettes, which then radiate heat upward to cook your food.
+Burners create flames that heat metal flavorizer bars or ceramic briquettes, which then radiate heat upward.

 The best gas grills have multiple burners that let you create different heat zones.
 My current Weber Genesis has three burners, so I can run one on high for searing while keeping another on low for gentle cooking.